Kenounouh/Many-Body-Neural-Network-Wavefunction-for-a-Non-Hermitian-Ising-Chain/README.md

 # Many Body Neural Network Wavefunction for a Non-Hermitian Ising Chain
-This repository provide the codes that support the results in our paper: https://arxiv.org/abs/2506.11222
+This repository provide the codes that support the results in our paper: https://link.aps.org/doi/10.1103/q8p7-k7ms; ArXiv https://arxiv.org/abs/2506.11222

 # Neural Quantum States

-Neural-network-based variational wavefunctions or neural quantum states (NQSs), such as restricted Boltzmann machines (RBMs), multilayer perceptrons (MLPs), and recurrent neural networks (RNNs) have demonstrated remarkable success in approximating ground states (quantum many-body wave function ansätzes) of complex quantum systems with the help of Variational Monte Carlo (VMC). <a href="https://arxiv.org/abs/2506.11222" target="_blank">In our paper</a>, we show that these NQSs can provide accurate estimations of ground-state properties, correlation functions as well as quantum phase transitions in many-body non-Hermitian (NH) systems.
+Neural-network-based variational wavefunctions or neural quantum states (NQSs), such as restricted Boltzmann machines (RBMs), multilayer perceptrons (MLPs), and recurrent neural networks (RNNs) have demonstrated remarkable success in approximating ground states (quantum many-body wave function ansätzes) of complex quantum systems with the help of Variational Monte Carlo (VMC). <a href="https://link.aps.org/doi/10.1103/q8p7-k7ms" target="_blank">In our paper</a>, we show that these NQSs can provide accurate estimations of ground-state properties, correlation functions as well as quantum phase transitions in many-body non-Hermitian (NH) systems.
 More importantly, we demonstrate that it is possible to bypass the explicit **biorthogonal formalism**, which typically requires two neural quantum states for averaging.
 Instead, we construct a quantity $E_{\text{loc}}$ that recovers the true ground state using only a single neural quantum state.

 ## Content
 This repository contains the following folders: